mumulll17/cs1380/README.md

 > How would you explain the implementation of `createRPC` to someone who has no background in computer science — i.e., with the minimum jargon possible?

 The createRPC is the code that takes a function in and gives you a function that allow somebody else from a remote computer to run your function on your computer.
 And it also allows you to send the result back to the other user.

+# M3: Node Groups & Gossip Protocols

+## Summary

+> Summarize your implementation, including key challenges you encountered.
+Remember to update the `report` section of the `package.json` file with the total number of hours it took you to complete each task of M3 (`hours`) and the lines of code per task.

+My implementation comprises `<10>` new software components, totaling `<400>` added lines of code over the previous implementation.
+Key challenges included `Local spawn and stop and all comm send.
+For comm send, the challenge is that I need to get the nodes and record all error and values, and it needs to be very detailed.
+For local spawn and stop, they are all related to other nodes, and it is hard to debug them.
+I tried to use log and help from TA to find out which part is wrong`.

+I have tried implementing the gossip send.
+I think I am on the right track, but I can't finish it.

+## Correctness & Performance Characterization

+> Describe how you characterized the correctness and performance of your implementation

+*Correctness* -- number of tests and time they take.
+I passed all required test.
+There are about 7 tests.
+They took me about 2 minutes to finish all of them.

+*Performance* -- spawn times (all students) and gossip (lab/ec-only).
+It took about three seconds to spawn five nodes, and they are tested in my student test for m3.

+## Key Feature

+> What is the point of having a gossip protocol?
+Why doesn't a node just send the message to _all_ other nodes in its group?

+It makes the scale smaller, so it can be more affordable.
+Similarly, it is more efficient